 If you think the IA may apply to your estate, make sure to speak with a lawyer and obtain legal advice on how to best ensure your wishes are carried out.

-FH&P Lawyers LLP welcomes David Kemp to the Firm
+FH&P Lawyers LLP welcomes Murray Bye to the firm

-FH&P Lawyers LLP is pleased to announce David Kemp has joined the team as an associate of the firm.
+FH&P Lawyers LLP is pleased to announce Murray Bye has joined the team as our Chief Operating Officer.

 Proudly Serving the Okanagan for Over a Century

 FH&P Lawyers LLP can trace its ancestry back in time to before Kelowna was incorporated as a city in 1905.